 Getting there

-All tours depart from Cape Town Helicopters at 36 East Pier Road, V&A Waterfront, a 15-20 min drive from Cape Town city centre and roughly 25 min from Cape Town International Airport.
+All tours depart from the V&A Waterfront, primarily from 36 East Pier Road, a 15-20 min drive from Cape Town city centre and roughly 25 min from Cape Town International Airport.